lukegtyler/lukegtyler/README.md

 ## 📈 Career Goal

-To transition into a networking or infrastructure-focused role and continue growing toward cloud and security engineering.
+To transition into a networking or infrastructure-focused role and continue developing toward cloud and security engineering.
 ---

 ## 📫 Contact